CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 #### Datastore

 The Assemblyline Datastore component is essentially the database where we store analysis results.
-While datastore was originally built as generic as possible, it nowadays pretty much only works with Elasticsearch since we've tied into a lot of Elasticsearch-specific features to make it faster.
-That said it could be made to work on projects derived from Elasticsearch like OpenSearch for example.
+While the Datastore was originally built as generic as possible, it currently pretty much only works with Elasticsearch since we've tied in a lot of Elasticsearch-specific features to make it faster.
+That being said, it could be made to work on projects derived from Elasticsearch, like OpenSearch for example.

-The Datastore is there to ensure stable connection to the Elasticsearch backend with auto keep alive and retries, easy index management, and sync with the code as well as support for all the basic features like `get`, `put`, `update`, `search`, `facet`, `stats`, `histogram` ...
+The Datastore is there to ensure a stable connection to the Elasticsearch backend with auto keep-alive and retries, easy index management, and sync with the code as well as support for all the basic features like `get`, `put`, `update`, `search`, `facet`, `stats`, `histogram` ...

 #### Filestore

-Assemblyline's filestore is where all files are stored.
-The filestore implementation allow for multiples types of filestores to be used:
+Assemblyline's Filestore is where all files are stored.
+The Filestore implementation allow for multiples types of Filestores to be used such as:

 - HTTP (read only)
 - FTP/SFTP